 1) Be a horse welfare organization in operation at least 2 years as a registered 501(c)3 nonprofit and in good standing with the IRS and yearly income over $20,000.

-2) A letter of intent for what the $10,000 grant would be used for.
+2) A letter of intent for what the grant would be used for.
 The grant funds should not be used for day-to-day operations, but rather in a tangible way towards helping your organization long-term.
 The letter of intent is included in the grant application.
+Projected grant projects should not exceed a $10,000 grant.

 3) Organization must understands and support that a Full Circle of Life Horse Shelter must offer humane, compassionate euthanasia options for unwanted and unadoptable horses in accordance with the AAEP.